PyTables/PyTables/doc/source/FAQ.rst

 NumPy_ is a Python package to efficiently deal with large datasets **in-memory**, providing containers for homogeneous data, heterogeneous data, and string arrays.
-PyTables uses these !NumPy containers as *in-memory buffers* to push the I/O bandwith towards the platform limits.
+PyTables uses these NumPy containers as *in-memory buffers* to push the I/O bandwith towards the platform limits.